dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 #### Check what port is set on your Dappnode's SSH server for remote access

-To check what port is using your DAppNode for SSH connections, you can find it out by clicking on the **Fech port** button.
+To check what port is using your Dappnode for SSH connections, you can find it out by clicking on the **Fech port** button.

 #### Change SSH access port

-If you want to change the port DAppNode use for SSH , you can change it by typing the number you want to use and pressing the **Change** button.
+If you want to change the port Dapppnode uses for SSH, you can change it by entering the port number you want to use in the field and press the **Change** button to apply.

-### Docker update
+### Docker Update

-This section is highly sensitive.
-Please take extreme care using these functions; if in doubt, ask support on Discord.
+_This section is highly sensitive.
+Please take extreme care using these functions.
+If in doubt: ask for support on our [Discord](https://discord.gg/dappnode)._

-Here you can update the Docker version of your Dappnode.
-From here we can update specifically: Docker-Compose and the Docker Engine.
+Here you can update the Docker version(s) of your Dappnode.
+You can update: Docker-Compose and the Docker Engine.

 <p align="center">
     <img src="../../../../img/system_view_advanced_4.png"/>
 </p>

-In case you want update Docker versions, you must update Docker-Compose first, and after it has comepleted upating, only then attempt updating the Docker Engine.
+If you want update Docker versions, you must update Docker-Compose first, and after it has comepleted updating, or shows that it is up-to-date, only then attempt to update the Docker Engine.

 #### Update Docker-Compose